STIs & What I Wish More People Knew About Them

 While some people say, "The only way to be sure of your STI status is to get tested," even that's not a guarantee.
 You have to get tested at the right time.
 I have my reasons for often wanting to get tested and retested, despite others thinking it's overkill.

-"Oh, chlamydia is like catching a cold," an older friend told me.
+"Oh, chlamydia is like catching a cold," I've heard before.
 Which is mostly true.
 Chlamydia, when detected and treated early, isn't a big deal.
 Chlamydia left untreated can cause pelvic inflammatory disease (PID), infertility, and death.

-"Look, honey," the clinician reassured me.
+"Look, honey," a clinician reassured me.
 "I can tell from just looking at you that you don't have PID."

 "Pelvic inflammatory disease is more when you're in pain and have a fever, and you find out that the cause was chlamydia.
-You're getting treated, and you're fine."
+You're fine."

-Looking back, I understand that, even in the off chance that I had asymptomatic PID:
+Looking back, I understand that, even on the off chance that I had asymptomatic PID: